 Tie dye is baaack—especially the DIY kind.
 These vibrant, rainbow-hued creations are loads of fun, but things can go quickly go downhill if the dye bleeds onto the rest of your wardrobe.
-We dive into prevention and tie-dye mishap right here.
+We dive into best wash methods for tie-dye and tie-dye mishap fixes right here.

 Step 1: Allow Dye To Set